vinushma/angularQuestions/README.md

 25. What is ZoneJS ?
 26. How to do you improve the performance of the Angular application ?
 27. What are directives & Custome Directives ?
+30. What is Digest life cycle in angular?